-The Council has identified budget savings of £2.7m for the 2021/22 financial year and projections for future years, although uncertain, show a need to continue to identify significant annual savings.
+The Council has identified budget savings of £0.754m for the 2022/23 financial year and projections for future years, although uncertain, show a need to continue to identify significant annual savings as inflation continues to outpace increases in funding.

-By the end of the year the final position on service and corporate budgets was a net underspend £2.705m (2.3% of the net revenue budget for those areas).
-Taking account of funding and schools, the variance on the total budget was an underspend of £9.457m (4.5% of net revenue budget).
-The net underspend figure includes £7.058m underspend within schools which is carried forward separately.
+By the end of the year the final position on service and corporate budgets was a net underspend $\pounds 2.399m$ (1.7% of the net revenue budget for those areas).
+Taking account of schools, the variance on the total budget was an underspend of $\pounds 9.177m$ (4.2% of net revenue budget).
+The net underspend figure includes $\pounds 6.778m$ underspend within schools which is carried forward separately.